What are Antidepressants?

 Despite these medications being prescribed every single day and millions of people taking them as a form of treating depression, there remain common myths and misconceptions that this article will attempt to debunk.

-Perhaps the most common misconception of antidepressant use is that the medication will change someone’s personality.
+Perhaps the most common misconception about antidepressant use is that the medication will change someone’s personality.

 Common antidepressants, like SSRIs, work by increasing levels of serotonin.
 Serotonin is often referred to as “the happy hormone.”
 Medications that regulate levels of serotonin in the brain often help to improve mood, lessen anxiety, and help individuals find pleasure in the activities that they once enjoyed.
 Simply put, antidepressants improve a person’s quality of life.